isaacovercast/lab-notebooks/README.md

+## Lab notebooks
-Various scripts associated with small projects, old stuff, or experiments that are unworthy of their own repository.
+Various scripts associated with small projects or experiments that are not ready for their own repository.

+### Good ideas

+* Presentation self sabotage as performance art, blanking images, giving the presentation a mind of it's own